 Subscribe for full access to Amazon Web Services (AWS)'s revenue in full detail

 Amazon Web Services (AWS)'s customers primarily consist of iT Services and IT Consulting, food and Beverage Services and telecoms companies.
-Examples of Amazon Web Services (AWS)'s customers include Vodafone, Tech Mahindra and PepsiCo.
+Examples of Amazon Web Services (AWS)'s customers include Tech Mahindra, Vodafone and PepsiCo.
 Amazon Web Services (AWS) has commercial and technical partners like Tech Mahindra, EPAM Systems and Atos.
-Amazon Web Services (AWS) has suppliers like Avid.
+Examples of Amazon Web Services (AWS)'s suppliers include Avid and Quickplay.

 Example Customers